bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- mistlight rain
+- mistheavy intensity rainthunderstorm with rain
-- 94% humidity
+- 88% humidity
 - 10 mph wind

-11 inches of rain in the past 24 hours
+12 inches of rain in the past 24 hours

 ## Temperature Comparison